jrnold/r4ds-exercise-solutions/docs/transform.md

 <div class="answer">

-The `one_of` vector allows you to select variables with a character vector rather than as unquoted variable names.
+The `one_of()` function select variables using a character vector rather than as unquoted variable names.
-It's useful because then you can easily pass vectors to `select()`.
+This function is useful because it is easier to programmatically generate character vectors with variable names than to generate unquoted variable names, which are easier to type.

 ```r